 Eat & Drink:

-- Caffe Valentino – Smells of authentic Pugliese cuisine waft through this newly expanded BYOB.
-Even with the addition of a second floor, Caffe Valentino retains a warm, homey atmosphere, complementing comfort dishes such as risotto with sautéed mussels, shrimp and calamari in white wine sauce.
-Outdoor seating tempts passersby in warmer months, and each Tuesday, guests enjoy a wallet-friendly four-course dinner.
+- Caffe Valentino – Smells of authentic Pugliese cuisine waft through this homey, bi-level BYOB.
+The warm atmosphere complements comfort dishes such as classic chicken parmesan and white pizza with mozzarella, ricotta and lemon zest.
+Outdoor seating tempts passersby in warmer months.
 Wharton & Moyamensing Streets, (215) 336-3033, caffevalentino.com

 - Federal Donuts – People come here for one thing: deep-fried joy.
-It comes in the form of Korean-style chicken, with a variety of rubs and glazes, and donuts in changing flavors like cookies and cream, milk chocolate-peanut butter, French toast and blueberry muffin.
-Coffee rounds out the delicacies at this triple-threat.
-1219 S. 2nd Street, federaldonuts.com
+It comes in the form of Korean-style chicken, with a variety of rubs and glazes, and doughnuts in constantly changing flavors (strawberry lavender, grapefruit brûlée, blueberry mascarpone).
+Rival Bros coffee rounds out the delicacies at this triple-threat.
+1219 S. 2nd Street, (267) 687-8258, federaldonuts.com

 - Gooey Looie’s – Seriously stuffed hoagies and cheesesteaks await in an unassuming, no-frills shop within the gated Pennsport Mall.
 Gigantic creations with enough deli meat and cheese to cover many more normal-sized sandwiches have kept locals full and content for years.
 231 McClellan Street, (215) 334-7668